Deterministic nuclear spin squeezing and squeezing by continuous measurement using vector and tensor light shifts: Derivation of a model Hamiltonian

 \subsection{Two-mode master equation}

 The density operator $\rho$ of the system evolves according to a master equation with the Hamiltonian \eqref{hamiltmodel} to which Lindblad terms describing photon losses in the cavity with a rate $\kappa$ must be added.
-We also consider a possible rate $\gamma$ decoherence for the atomic mode, which may arise, for example, from spontaneous emission \cite{Burba_2024}.
+We also consider a possible rate $\gamma$ decoherence for the atomic mode which may arise, for example, from spontaneous emission \cite{Burba_2024} and optical pumping required to maintain the atoms in the fully polarized state.

 The annihilation operators of a bosonic excitation in the atomic mode $a \equiv a_1$ and photonic mode $c \equiv e^{-i\varphi_x} a_y$ were introduced in \eqref{operat1} and \eqref{S_y}.
 Initially, with the system in the completely polarized state $\ket{n:\phi_0} \otimes \ket{\alpha_x} $, the atomic mode and the photonic mode are in the vacuum of bosonic excitations.
 Here, we are interested in the case $\kappa \gg \Omega_V, \gamma$, for which the mode $X_c$, $P_c$ of the electromagnetic field in the cavity rapidly evolves towards a steady state adapting to the slow evolution of the mode $X$, $P$ of the atomic spin.
 We also assume $0<\epsilon < 1$.
 In this context, we first study in section \ref{sec:determ} a deterministic spin squeezing scheme made possible by the presence of the tensor term, then we quantify in section \ref{sec:homody} the influence of the tensor term on spin squeezing by continuous homodyne measurement of the field leaving the cavity.